What is melanoma skin cancer?

-- Spitz nevi – skin tumors that sometimes looks a lot like melanoma
+- Spitz nevus: a kind of mole that sometimes looks a lot like melanoma

-- Seborrheic keratoses – tan, brown, or black raised spots with a “waxy” texture
+- Seborrheic keratosis: a tan, brown, or black raised spot with a “waxy” texture

-- Hemangiomas – benign blood vessel growths often called strawberry spots or port wine stains
+- Hemangioma: a benign blood vessel growth, often called a strawberry spot

-- Lipomas – soft growths made up of fat cells
+- Lipoma: a soft growth made up of fat cells

 Melanoma skin cancers

 Melanoma is a cancer that begins in the melanocytes.
-Because most of these cells still make melanin, melanoma tumors are often brown or black.
-But this is not always the case, and melanomas can also appear pink, tan, or even white.
+Most of these cells still make melanin, so melanoma tumors are often brown or black.
+But melanomas can also appear pink, tan, or even white.